S. George Mason Dr. & S. Four Mile Run Dr. Intersection Study

 Public Process

-Join project manager Brian Shelton as he introduces the study and walks you through what we are looking at for this challenging intersection, how we're using the recommendations from the South George Mason Drive Multimodal Transportation Study, and what our next steps will be at the end of the study process.
+Project manager Brian Shelton introduces the study and walks you through what we are looking at for this challenging intersection in a project introduction video, which covered how we're using the recommendations from the South George Mason Drive Multimodal Transportation Study, and what our next steps will be at the end of the study process.

 • An improved signalized intersection